Bastine Divorce Law of Texas

 A conservatorship gives a parent the right to make major decisions related to the child’s life, from health to schooling, religious upbringing, extra-curricular activities, and more.
 It also gives a parent the right to have physical access to the child, such as having the child live with the parent or the parent having visitation rights.

-Three types of conservatorship exist that may be used by courts as follows:
+Three types of conservatorships exist that may be used by courts as follows:

 • Joint managing conservatorship.
 This is when parents share in the rights and responsibilities of parenting their child(ren).
 In these cases, the courts will indicate the specific rights and responsibilities each parent has jointly and separately.
 For example, one parent may be designated as the “custodial” parent with whom the child will mainly live while the other parent will be granted some type of visitation rights.
 All other decisions may be held jointly.